DavidRR-F/Obsidian/Security/Objective 1.1 Security Controls.md

 **Directive Controls**: Often rooted in policy or documentation and set the standards for behavior within an org.
 Examples: Policies/Documentation like AUP

-### Zero Trust
-Security model that operates on the principle that no one, whether inside or outside of the organization, should be trusted by default

-#### Control Plane
-Consists of the adaptive identity, threat scope reduction, policy-driven access control, and secured zones

-#### Data Plane
-Focused on the subject/system. policy engine, policy administrator, and establishing policy enforcement points

 ## Threats and Vulnerabilities